Mango Passion Fruit tart is a tropical dessert. Well, sort of.

-Although fossil records indicate that mangoes go back as far as 25 million years, cultivation did not actually begin until about 4,000 years ago.
-It is believed that initially the fruit was somewhat small, not very fleshy, and rather fibrous.
+Fossil records indicate that mangoes go back as far as 25 million years.
+Cultivation started about 4,000 years ago.
+People believe that mango was somewhat small, not very fleshy, and rather fibrous starting out.

-The shell for this tropical mango, passion fruit, lime tart uses shredded coconut; this was totally my invention since I think this ingredient adds a lot of interest to the overall flavor of the crust.
+The shell uses shredded coconut.
+This was totally my invention since I think this ingredient adds a lot of interest to the overall flavor of the crust.
 By the way, I also had two coconut trees in my backyard, and yes I have always liked coconuts!
-The filling for my tropical mango, passion fruit, lime tart is just a basic custard flavored with mango nectar, which you can purchase in the ethnic food section of your grocery store.
+The filling for is just a basic custard flavored with mango nectar.
+You can purchase fruit nectar in the ethnic food section of your grocery store.
 The lime juice helps to cut into the sweetness of the mango thus creating a perfect balance of flavors.

-Next time you are in the mood for a tropical dessert, give my tropical mango, passion fruit, lime tart a try.
-It’s really not too difficult to make, and so worth it!
+Next time you are in the mood for a tropical dessert, give my mango tart a try.
+It's really not too difficult to make, and so worth it!